STUDY JAPANESE ONLINE WITH NATIVES HERE

 Image: jus.com.br

-This death penalty lasted throughout the Edo period and beginning of Meiji.
-In these eras Confucianism stood out, which resulted in stronger penalties due to offenses made to the lords.
+This death penalty lasted throughout the Edo period and early Meiji.
+In these eras, Confucianism stood out, resulting in harsher penalties for offenses against lords.
 Torture also began to be used for confessions.
-In the year 1871, the practice was abolished – in fact, any type of torture as a form of punishment.
-The measure was taken on account of the reform of the penal code.
-Two years later the death penalty numbers declined and the accepted forms of execution were beheading and hanging.
+In the year 1871, the practice was abolished - in fact, all forms of torture as a form of punishment.
+The measure was taken due to the reform of the penal code.
+Two years later, the number of death penalties decreased, and the accepted forms of execution were decapitation and hanging.

 In the late 1980s, four death sentences were overturned.
 According to information from the British newspaper The Times, the death penalty was suspended on September 17, 2009.
 However, there was no official announcement by the government.